kubernetes/ingress-nginx/controllers/nginx/README.md

 - Default backend [404-server](https://github.com/kubernetes/contrib/tree/master/404-server)

-## Dry running the Ingress controller
+## Try running the Ingress controller

 Before deploying the controller to production you might want to run it outside the cluster and observe it.